MGreif/aliens-fireteam-elite-external-cheat-menu/README.md

 ### Info
 I have not tested the offsets in an online lobby.
 I only tried them in a self-hosted bot lobby.
-This project is also fore the sole purpose of me learning CPP, WinAPI and GameHacking in general.
+This project is also for the sole purpose of me learning CPP, WinAPI and GameHacking in general.
 This means, that the CPP code is not perfect and i will try to improve it.

 #### Online with other players

 If you apply no-spread, it will also affect you in an online session with other players.
 The ammo seems to be broken a bit.
 You can set it to 9999 but after the actual ammo is empty, you will not do any damage to others.
+You must not reload tho.

 ## Features